Twitter Reacts To Kellyanne Conway’s Comments On James Comey

 — #DonTheCon (@BloatedPOTUS) April 16, 2018

 What do you think about Kellyanne’s claims?
-Check out Conway’s interview with ABC in the video player below.
-Let us know your thoughts in the comments section.
+Check out Conway’s interview with ABC and decide for yourself.